 I cut out a little pouch and hemmed it.

-I’m quite chuffed with my organiser, and will be until the baby learns to either jump or climb up the TV cabinet.
+I’m quite chuffed with the outcome of my remote control holder DIY, and will be until the baby learns to either jump or climb up the TV cabinet.

 Riffing on this pattern you could organise all sorts of things.
 I’m going to make a smaller one to hang next to our fireplace to hold the fire-starter briquettes and the gas lighter out of the baby’s reach.
 You could get your mitts on some clear vinyl and make transparent pouches for organising stationery or your sewing room or your jewellery or your makeup or … well, you get the drift.